mark-watson/ShellProcess_swift/README.md

 # This is an example program in my book "Artificial Intelligence Using Swift"

+You can read my book for free online at: https://leanpub.com/SwiftAI/read

 This example is released using the Apache 2 license.

 ## Book Cover Material, Copyright, and License

-Copyright 2022 Mark Watson.
+Copyright 2022-2025 Mark Watson.
 All rights reserved.

 ## This Book is Licensed with Creative Commons Attribution CC BY Version 3 That Allows Reuse In Derived Works